-Our cash position as of December 31, 2012, 2011 and 2010, was &8.1 million (including &1.0 million of short-term treasury investments), &6.5 million (including &1.6 million of short-term treasury investments) and &8.9 million (including &1.5 million in 2011 and 2010, respectively.
-We experienced positive cash flows of &2.1 million in 2012 and negative cash flows of &2.5 million and &4.2 million in 2011 and 2010, respectively.
+Our cash position as of December 31, 2012, 2011 and 2010, was €3.1 million (including €1.0 million of short-term treasury investments), €6.5 million (including €1.6 million of short-term treasury investments) and €3.9 million (including €1.5 million of short-term treasury investments), respectively.
+We experienced positive cash flows of €2.1 million in 2012 and negative cash flows of €2.5 million and €4.2 million in 2011 and 2010, respectively.
 In 2012, our positive cash flow was primarily due to the \$5.6 million gross proceeds of the March 2012 Placement and the related \$2.5 million reduction in long-term financial debt.
 In 2011, our negative cash flow situation was primarily due to the lack of additional external financing and the negative cash flows from operations.
-However, our cash needs when compared to the previous year thanks to cost reduction programs and improvements in working capital needs.
+However, our cash needs_were reduced when compared to the previous year thanks to cost reduction programs and improvements in working capital needs.
 In 2010, our negative cash flow situation was primarily due to the lack of significant additional external financing and the negative cash flows from operations.

-In 2012, net cash used in operating activities was \leq 162 thousand compared with net cash used in operating activities of \leq 0.7 million in 2011 and \leq 3.8 million in 2010, respectively.
+In 2012, net cash used in operating activities was \bigcirc 62 thousand compared with net cash used in operating activities of \bigcirc 7.7 million in 2011 and \bigcirc 8.8 million in 2010, respectively.